nickgrealy/DataOps/README.md

 # TODO

 - **_DONE_** - Build executable jar, integrated with Groovy Shell.
-- Ability to specify tableName mappings in options
+- Ability to configure tableName mappings in options
+- Ability to configure creation of schemas/tables
 - Document "How to write your own Reader/Writer" (extend AbsDataReader/AbsDataWriter and register it.)
+- Test reading files from URLs (e.g. http)
-- Read html tables from web sites?
+- Extend reader formats (Read html tables from web sites?
+Xml?
+Xls<2013?
+Other JDBC databases? etc???)

 ---